fullstack-devzone/fullstack-devzone/README.md

 ## Guidelines
 * Implement unit and integration tests
 * Decent code coverage is nice to have
-* Implement continuous integration CI using GitHub Actions or Travis
+* Implement continuous integration CI using GitHub Actions or CircleCI etc